Esri/calcite-app-components/PROJECT_GUIDELINES.md

 ## Code Base

-Our code base is written in typescript.
-We have a script that automatically formats our code for us to keep everything looking clean, but we ask that you keep in mind things like formatting and other [best practices](https://en.wikipedia.org/wiki/Best_coding_practices) when contributing to our repo.
+Our code base is written in typescript and we love that it keeps our code type safe.
+There is a script that automatically formats our code for us to keep everything looking clean, but we ask that you keep in mind things like formatting and other [best practices](https://en.wikipedia.org/wiki/Best_coding_practices) when contributing to our repo.

 ### Boilerplate Component